-Risk category I (mild CAP; CURB-65: 0-1; PSI: 1-2; Pragmatic: non-hospitalized) and Risk category II (moderate-severe CAP; CURB-65: 2; PSI: 3-4; Pragmatic: hospitalized on non-ICU ward
+Risk category II (moderately severe CAP; CURB-65: 2; PSI: 3-4; hospitalized on non-ICU ward) and risk category III (severe CAP; CURB-65 3-5; PSI: 5; hospitalized on non-ICU ward)

-A recent Cochrane meta-analysis summarizing current evidence from 6 RCT's concerning the efficacy of different antibiotic treatments for CAP in adult outpatients (in total 1857 participants) found no significant difference in the efficacy of the various antibiotics used.
-An earlier Dutch trial in which patients hospitalized with CAP were randomized to azitromycin or penicillin was underpowered to exclude clinically relevant differences between treatment groups.
-Two randomized trials demonstrated that doxycycline as initial monotherapy for mild CAP is equivalent to a beta-lactam or a quinolone (fleroxacine).
-In a recent meta-analysis of patients with mild to moderately severe CAP no differences in outcome between patients treated with beta-lactam antibiotics or with antibiotics with activity against atypical pathogens were demonstrated (relative risk for therapeutic failure 0.97; CI 0.87-1.07).
-Moreover, also in a systematic review of randomized trials in hospitalized patients with CAP survival benefits or better clinical efficacy could not be demonstrated for empirical regimes with "atypical" coverage (mostly quinolone monotherapy) when compared to betalactam monotherapy, e.g., a 3rd generation cephalosporin or amoxicillin-clavulanic acid, combination therapy of a macrolide and beta-lactam antibiotic or monotherapy with a 4th generation quinolone improves survival and shortens hospital stay in patients with mild to moderately severe CAP.
-Yet these benefits of combination therapy or monotherapy with a 4th generation quinolone were derived from mainly observational (most being retrospective) studies 99, 105, 199, 200 that are highly susceptible to confounding, such as prescription being influenced by the severity of illness at first clinical presentation (i.e., confounding by indication).
+In a meta-analysis of patients with mild to moderately severe CAP, no differences in outcome between patients treated with beta-lactam antibiotics or with antibiotics with activity against atypical pathogens were demonstrated (relative risk for therapeutic failure 0.97; CI 0.87-1.07).
+Moreover, also in a systematic review of randomized trials in hospitalized patients with CAP, survival benefits or better clinical efficacy could not be demonstrated for empirical regimes with "atypical" coverage (mostly quinolone monotherapy) when compared to betalactam monotherapy.
+It has been suggested that, as compared to beta-lactam monotherapy, e.g., a 3rd generation cephalosporin or amoxicillin-clavulanate, combination therapy of a macrolide and beta-lactam antibiotic or monotherapy with a 4th generation quinolone improves survival and shortens hospital stay in patients with mild to moderately severe CAP.
+Yet, these benefits of combination therapy or monotherapy with a 4th generation quinolone were derived from mainly observational (mostly retrospective) studies102,108,189,190 that are highly susceptible to confounding, such as prescription being influenced by the severity of illness at first clinical presentation (i.e., confounding by indication).
 Few studies evaluated efficacies of 4th generation quinolones, macrolides and beta-lactam antibiotics in a randomized study design, yielding highly different results.
 File et al. compared levofloxacin with a 2nd or 3rd generation cephalosporin, with or without erythromycin in a randomized but unblinded trial.
-The cure rates, defined as resolution of signs and symptoms associated with active infection along with improvement in chest roentgenogram findings, were 96% for levofloxacin and 90% for beta-lactam antibiotics.
-Finch compared - in a randomized unblinded multicenter trial - moxifloxacin to amoxicilllin-clavulanate with or without clarithromycin and the cure rates (defined as disappearance of acute signs and symptoms related to infection with no requirement for further antibiotic therapy) were 93.4% and 85.4% for both treatment strategies, respectively $(p = 0.004)^{202}$ .
-Other randomized studies failed to demonstrate a treatment advantage for levofloxacin versus ceftriaxon (Norrby), moxifloxacin versus amoxicillin (Petitpretz), sparfloxacin versus amoxicillin (Aubier) or the combination of ceftriaxon and azitromycin versus levofloxacin.
+The cure rates, defined as resolution of signs and symptoms associated with active infection along with improvement in chest X-ray findings, were 96% for levofloxacin and 90% for beta-lactam antibiotics.
+In a randomized unblinded multicenter trial, Finch compared moxifloxacin to amoxicillin-clavulanate with or without clarithromycin and the cure rates were 93.4% and 85.4% for both treatment strategies, respectively $(p = 0.004)^{192}$ .
+Other randomized studies failed to demonstrate a treatment advantage for levofloxacin versus ceftriaxon (Norrby), moxifloxacin versus amoxicillin (Petitpretz), sparfloxacin versus amoxicillin (Aubier) or the combination of ceftriaxon and azitromycin versus levofloxacin196.